A.S.P. Air Strike Patrol: Gameplay

 A.S.P. is a scrolling shooter with gameplay similar to Strike.
 The game is based somewhat upon the Gulf War.
 As a pilot in the Air Strike Patrol, the player's aim is to stop Zarak (Iraq) from invading Sweit (Kuwait).
 The player gains points for judgement in managing resources, attack power and political sensitivity.
 The total of these determines which text is displayed when the game is finished.
 The dogfights make the game more diverse and the cheat options, e.g. ability to destroy buildings with the chain gun, give variety.
 There are various optional targets to destroy on the open map, but the player fails the mission is they take too long.

 Reception

 A.S.P.
-Air Strike Patrol generally has been well received by critics and reviewers alike since its release.
+Air Strike Patrol received generally favorable reception from critics.